Everyone hears about Fools Mate and Scholar's Mate when they start off playing chess. You've started to learn some strategy

 , let's talk about some quick checkmates.
 People will say to you that they know this great way to win a game of chess in two moves or in four moves.

 Well it's true, it's perfectly possible.
 You can win or lose a chess game in two moves or in four moves.
 It must be said that in order to lose like this you must play some very weak moves.
 These ploys are easy to defend against and to prevent.

 I'm going to show you the two move game, Fools Mate and the four move game, Scholar's Mate.
 After today you should never be beaten this way.

-These lessons also serve as a strategy primer.
-You should now be quite comfortable with the rules of chess.
-Think of your investigation of these basic mating procedures as your first tentative steps along the steep learning curve of basic checkmates.
+These lessons are a strategy primer.
+Think of your investigation of these basic mating procedures as your first tentative steps along the learning curve of basic checkmates